carolisteia/parallelium-scriptures-alignment-dataset/README.md

 > \* *These texts are not publicly shareable due to copyright restrictions.*

+➡️ See [docs/biblical_alignment_challenges.md](docs/biblical_alignment_challenges.md) for notes on structural complexity, exclusions, and philological variation.

 ---

 ### 📅 Modern Editions

 Nine Bibles in French, English, Portuguese, Greek, and Spanish from [this repository](https://github.com/thiagobodruk/bible), used to augment language diversity.

+➡️ For preprocessing and integration steps, see [docs/alignment_workflow.md](docs/alignment_workflow.md).

 ---